A MALL Geometry of Interaction Based on Indexed Linear Logic: Introduction

-In contrast to the precursory work of Duchesne \cite{Duchesne} combining indices and GoI, the present paper accommodates the index directly in GoI semantics in order to simulate (nonindexed) $\MALL$ cut elimination.
+In contrast to the precursory work of Duchesne \cite{Duchesne} concerning both indices and GoI, the present paper accommodates the indices directly in GoI semantics in order to simulate (nonindexed) $\MALL$ cut elimination.
 The diminution of sets of indices is a typical dynamic aspect our GoI captures using the zero morphisms of our traced monoidal category.
-The precursor in \cite{Duchesne}, on the contrary, starts with accommodating the index into a denotational semantics, and (nonindexed) GoI action is investigated to give static fix points over the indexed semantics.
+The precursor in \cite{Duchesne}, on the contrary, first accommodates the index into the static category of $\Rel$, using the semantic method of localisation, of which the indexed syntax provides a precise description.
+Then (nonindexed) dynamic GoI action over the indexed denotational semantics is investigated to characterise the static fix points as the denotational interpretation.

 We prove two main result: (i) (Invariance of the execution formula during $\MALL$ normalization): The execution formula in our dynamic categorical modelling is shown to converge to the denotational interpretation of proofs in the static categorical model.
-This characterizes the normalization of proofs by categorical invariants. (ii) (Diminution of indices while running the execution formula): The execution formula may converge to $0$, making the redundant indices disappear.
+This characterises the normalization of proofs by categorical invariants. (ii) (Diminution of indices while running the execution formula): The execution formula may converge to $0$, making the redundant indices disappear.
 Part (i) is seen as a pointwise collection of invariants, as previously established for the multiplicatives \cite{Gi89,HS06}.
-Part (ii) is peculiar to the additives: Proof-theoretically. it reflects erasure of subproofs as well as additive (co) contraction and superposition, in cut-elimination.
-Category-theoretically, it ensures that our categorical ingredient (the execution formula) is finer grained enough to retrieve a static monoidal category as well as a relational category handling indices.
+Part (ii) is specific to the additives: Proof-theoretically. it reflects erasure of subproofs as well as additive (co) contraction and superposition, in cut-elimination.
+Category-theoretically, it ensures that our categorical ingredient (the execution formula) is fine grained enough to retrieve a static monoidal category as well as a relational category handling indices.